 These will likely serve the needs of most older adult exercisers.

-only using weights for a strengthening workout, start with 3 to 5 pound
+If you are only using weights for a strengthening workout, start with 1 to 2 pounds for women, and 3 to 5 pound weights for men.

 3 to 5 times per week is optimal to maintain a strong body that withstands the rigors of daily life as we grow older.

 I am so stiff and tight.
 What do I need to know about stretching?

 Flexibility exercises allow you to more easily move and reach when doing your daily tasks around the home.

 Select a stretch to perform for the upper or lower body.

 Then repeat the stretch 2 to 3 more times.

 You should not feel any pain.

 Only hold your neck stretches for 5 seconds if you feel any dizziness.